Treasure of Guarrazar: Description

 There were also many fragments of sculptures and the remains of a building, perhaps a Roman sanctuary or place of purification.
-After its dedication to Christian worship as a church or oratory, it housed a number of graves.
+After its rededication as a place of Christian worship - either a church or oratory -, it housed a number of graves.
 A skeleton lying on a bed of lime and sand was found in the best preserved grave.
 Its well-preserved stone slate has a Latin inscription that mentions a priest named Crispín, dating from 693 (year of the Sixteenth Council of Toledo).
 This slate is now in the National Archeological Museum of Spain in Madrid.
 The inscription on the Sónnica cross, a piece preserved in Paris, gives an indication about the name of this church.

 According to some hypothesis, the monastery of Santa Maria de Sorbaces of Guarrazar served as a hideout for the real treasure of the court, Toledo churches and monasteries to prevent their capture by the Islamic conquest of Hispania.